vg-json-data/sm-json-data/strats.md

 - A requirement to have at least 1 reserve energy.
 - A requirement to damage down to 0 energy, triggering reserves (causing the reserve energy to become zero and the regular energy to become what the reserve energy was).
 - The requirement `{"or": ["Morph", "canArtificialMorph"]}`, if the `morphed` property of `comeInWithGMode` is true.
-- The Toilet must not come between the room with the `leaveWithGModeSetup` and the `comeInWithGMode`, because obtaining direct G-mode in the Toilet is not possible, due to Samus not having an ability to use X-Ray while entering the room.
+- The Toilet must not come between the room with the `leaveWithDamage` and the `comeInWithGMode`, because obtaining direct G-mode in the Toilet is not possible, due to Samus not having an ability to use X-Ray while entering the room.
 - Requirements for regaining mobility (there may be multiple options here, and they should be treated either as separate strats or the requirements should be joined as though with an `or`):
   - G-mode mobile: Samus uses the knockback from the previous room to retain mobility.
-Here the `knockback` property of the `leaveWithGModeSetup` must be true, and reserve energy is assumed to have been drained to at most 4 before doing the strat.
+Here the `knockback` property of the `leaveWithDamage` must be true or omitted, and reserve energy is assumed to have been drained to at most 4 before doing the strat.
   - G-mode immobile: Samus uses knockback from a hit in the current room to regain mobility.
 The possibility of doing this is indicated by the presence of a strat with a `gModeRegainMobility` property with `from` and `to` node matching entrance/door node of the current strat (the `from` node of the strat with `comeInWithGMode`).
 Any requirements of the `gModeRegainMobility` strat should be included as requirements to execute the current strat; it is important that these requirements be applied *after* the requirement to damage down to 0 energy and trigger reserves.
 If there are multiple such `gModeRegainMobility` strats, then these should be treated as multiple options.

 When matching with a `leaveWithGMode`, a `comeInWithGMode` has an implicit requirement in one scenario: